 As stated in the preceding pages, the implementation schedule for most of these recommendations was left to the discretion of the implementing agency, the Intergovernmental Solid Waste Disposal Agency.
-As a result of the agency's failure, there were not scheduled implementation dates for most of the 46 recommendations outlined in the Solid Waste Management Plan adopted in 1991.
+Because of the agency's failure, there were not scheduled implementation dates for most of the 46 recommendations outlined in the Solid Waste Management Plan adopted in 1991.